 \$\$ All the External Commercial Borrowing (ECB) Loans has been have been assigned to Credit Agricole Corporate & Investment Bank, Hong Kong Branch (Transit Lender "CACIB HK") by virtue of Assignments Agreements dated 16th December 2019 on existing terms and conditions executed between lenders and CACIB HK as per the approved resolution plan.
 Later, CACIB has further assigned the ECB loans to AMNS Luxembourg Holdings S.A.
 (AMNSL) by virtue of Transfer certificates executed on various dates on existing terms and conditions.
-The Company and AMNS Luxembourg Holdings S.A. have subsequently entered into supplemental agreements dated 27th March 2020 and modified certain terms relating to interest and repayment schedule of ECB loans.
+The Company and AMNS Luxembourg Holdings S.A.
+(AMNSL) by virtue of Transfer certificates executed on various dates on existing terms and conditions.
+The Company and AMNS Luxembourg Holdings S.A. (average subsequently entered into supplemental agreements dated 27th March 2020 and modified certain terms relating to interest and repayment schedule of ECB loans.
 AMNSL has provided an interest moratorium to the company for the period starting from 1st April 2020 to 31st March 2021.
 One of the ECB loan has been transferred to AMNSL on 2nd July, 2020 and the interest pertaining to the same has been shown as payable to AMNSL.